stephane46/MEMOPYK-V4/replit.md

 **Key Visual Section Hover Effect Optimization (Aug 2025)**: Resolved hover scaling issue in Key Visual section where the call-to-action element grew properly but the border appeared "erased" due to improper transform origin.
 Fixed by restructuring the hover effect with `origin-left` transform origin, allowing the element to scale from its left anchor point and expand rightward into available space.
 This prevents left-side clipping while maintaining perfect alignment and preserving the interactive hover effect users appreciate.

-**Homepage Section Reorganization (Aug 2025)**: Swapped positions of "Comment ça marche" (How It Works) and "Pourquoi choisir MEMOPYK" (Why Choose MEMOPYK) sections for improved user flow.
-The benefits section now appears before the gallery, while the process explanation follows after, creating a more logical customer journey from value proposition to examples to methodology.
+**Homepage Section Reorganization (Aug 2025)**: Enhanced user flow by positioning "Comment ça marche" (How It Works) section between two Call-to-Action sections.
+This creates an optimal customer journey: Gallery → First CTA → Process Explanation → Second CTA → FAQ, maximizing conversion opportunities through strategic placement of actionable elements around educational content.

 ## System Architecture